 Investment Management Consultants Association® (IMCA®) is the owner of the certification marks “CIMA®,” and “Certified Investment Management Analyst®.”
 Use of CIMA® or Certified Investment Management Analyst® signifies that the user has successfully completed IMCA’s initial and ongoing credentialing requirements for investment management consultants.

-1The Forbes ranking, developed by SHOOK Research, is based on an algorithm of qualitative and quantitative data, rating thousands of wealth advisors with a minimum of seven years of experience and weighing factors such as experience, revenue trends, assets under management, compliance records, industry experience and best practices learned through telephone and in-person interviews.
+1The Forbes ranking, developed by SHOOK Research, is based on an algorithm of qualitative and quantitative data, rating thousands of wealth advisors with a minimum of seven years of experience and weighing factors such as revenue trends, assets under management, compliance records, industry experience and best practices learned through telephone and in-person interviews.
 (2016, 2018)

 3 Top Advisor List is based on assets under management, revenue produced for the firm, regulatory record, quality of practice and philanthropic work.
 (2009-2017)